 Despite the panels for easy movement, the slim fit may not be comfortable for all.
-If this is you, they’re available in a large range of sizes, so you may benefit from going a size up from your usual.
+If this is you, the X-60 is available in a large range of sizes, so you may benefit from going a size up from your usual.

 You can take this vest out in rain, snow, wind, or just cold and be perfectly safe and warm.

 The men’s and women’s vests are slightly different.
 The women’s features a hoodie, which is super for windy days (no more crazy hair!).
 The men’s has no hoodie, but does have a chest pocket for storage of small items.